 Mardi Gras is swiftly approaching, and with that celebratory holiday comes the consumption of all the amazing dishes that come out of the Big Easy and surrounding lands.
 Jambalaya, etouffee, crawfish everywhere…truly, you can’t go wrong.
 Whether it’s Creole or Cajun food, whatever you’re chowing down on is bound to be delicious.
 However, when it comes to Louisiana cooking, does it matter whether it’s called Cajun or Creole?
 Are those terms interchangeable?
-What’s the difference, if any, between Creole and Cajun cooking?
+What is the difference between Creole and Cajun cooking (if any)?
 The answer, it turns out, is important.
 And don’t dare mix those terms up amongst native Cajun and Creole down in Louisiana.

 A collection of recipes from the Times-Picayune of New Orleans, resurrected after Hurricane Katrina.

 If you want a simple answer, there is one: Creole is city food and Cajun is country food.
 Creole cooking uses tomatoes, Cajun cooking does not.
 There.
 Now go about your day.

 Of course, there’s more to it than that, and even a few blurred lines.
 But if you really want to get into the details, there are a lot of important nuances between the people (yes, Cajun and Creole describe both people and cuisine) and their food, and a lot of the influence on the food has to do with the history of the settlement of Louisiana itself.